numandev1/react-native-best-practice/README.md

 Reference comparisons simply compare the memory address of the variable, so only `o1 === o1` would be `true` in the above code example.

-> 'isEqual`from`react-native-best-practices` to compare objects by actual equality, but that's not _shallow equality_ anymore.
+> 'isEqual`from`react-native-best-practice` to compare objects by actual equality, but that's not _shallow equality_ anymore.

 ### React